RhugvedSatardekar/SQL-POWER-BI-HR-COMPANY-ANALYSIS/README.md

 ### HR Project

 ---

 #### Description
 This README provides an overview and detailed description of the HR Project database schema and the SQL queries used for data cleaning, exploratory data analysis, and employee analysis.

+##### I used MYSQL Database to perform Data cleaning and Exploratory Data Analysis.
+You can use Table Import Wizard to load the data into the database schema from "Human Resources Excel Workbook" added to this repository.

 ---